Wiston999/razorboard/README.md

 ### NOTE

-Securing both Razor API is of scope of this project, for additional information about how to secure Razor API read [here](https://github.com/puppetlabs/razor-server/wiki/Securing-the-server).
+Securing both Razor API is outside of the scope of this project, for additional information about how to secure Razor API read [here](https://github.com/puppetlabs/razor-server/wiki/Securing-the-server).

 ## TODO LIST